-In addition to backing up to volumes formatted with the macOS standard HFS+ or APFS format (collectively referred to as "macOS-formatted" from here forward), CCC can copy user data files to network volumes (e.g. AFP and SMB via macOS and Windows File Sharing) and to other non-macOS-formatted volumes such as FAT32.
+In addition to backing up to volumes formatted with the macOS standard HFS+ or APFS format (collectively referred to as "macOS-formatted" from here forward), CCC can copy user data files to network volumes (e.g. AFP and SMB via macOS and Windows File Sharing) and to other non-macOS-formatted volumes such as FAT32 or ExFAT.
 Non-macOS-formatted volumes are presented in CCC's Source and Destination selectors in the same manner as macOS-formatted volumes, so there are no special steps required for backing up to or from these filesystems.
 However, these filesystems offer limited support for macOS-filesystem features, so special consideration must be given when backing up to these volumes.
 In general, you can reasonably expect to back up user data — files that belong to your user account — to and from non-macOS-formatted volumes.
 Specific considerations are noted below.

 You can mount network volumes in the Finder, or via the Mount a network volume... option in CCC's Utilities menu.
 Please note that network volumes mounted by third-party software is generally not supportable.

 macOS can only be installed on a macOS-formatted volume.
 This requirement is also carried to a backup volume.
 When system files are copied to or from non-macOS filesystems, important metadata are unavoidably lost, resulting in files that cannot be restored to their original functionality.
 In short, you cannot restore a functional installation of macOS from a backup stored on a non-macOS volume.
 To prevent any misunderstandings about this result, CCC will exclude system files from a backup task if the destination is not a locally-attached, macOS-formatted volume.
 Likewise, CCC will not copy system files from a network volume, e.g. if you were to mount the startup disk of another Mac via File Sharing, the system files on that network volume cannot be copied in a meaningful way.